**Play me -

 2024: Andrew Grumney, Matt Levis, John Sedgwick (Sand Valley)

-2013: Andrew Grumney, Wynn Mazey (Long Island National) 2014: Tyler Baldwin (Indian Creek) 2015: Andrew Grumney (Ireland) 2016: Andrew Grumney, Richard Amaker (Bandon Dunes) 2017: Alex Litt (Whisper Rock) 2018: Bob Franz (PGA West) 2019: Matt Mach (Sand Valley) 2020: Benji Stern (Pinehurst) 2021: Nelson Grumney, Chris Nazarak (Big Cedar) 2022: Alex Brown (Cabot Links) 2023: Connor Tryhus (Pinehurst) 2024: Andrew Grumney, Matt Levis, John Sedgwick (Sand Valley)
+2013: Andrew Grumney, Wynn Mazey (Long Island National) 2014: Tyler Baldwin (Indian Creek) 2015: Andrew Grumney (Ireland) 2016: Andrew Grumney, Richard Amaker (Bandon Dunes) 2017: Alex Litt (Whisper Rock) 2018: Bob Franz (PGA West) 2019: Matt Mach (Sand Valley) 2020: Benji Stern (Pinehurst) 2021: Nelson Grumney, Chris Nazarak (Big Cedar) 2022: Alex Brown (Cabot Links) 2023: Connor Tryhus (Pinehurst) 2024: Andrew Grumney, Matt Levis, John Sedgwick (Sand Valley) 2025: Taylor Zurcher (Bandon Dunes)

 Dr. Marc Litt Award (In Memoriam):